Does Glycolic Acid Really Work?

-It has been an open secret for the beauty professionals and celebrity insiders.
-Now we reveal this secret wide open to you.
+- Open secret for the beauty professionals and celebrities, now available to you!
 See Glycolic in Hollywood.

 How long does it take to see visual outcome?

-It will depend on the objective and frequecy of the peel, but significant improvement is not expected until you complete a series of peels.
-Generally at least 6 peels.
+- It will depend on the objective and frequency of the peel, but significant improvement is not expected until you complete a series of peels.
+Generally at least you should expect at least 6 peels.

 How Often Should I Peel?

-Depend on your preference.
-We recommend 1 Peel per 1-2 weeks.
-Do NOT peel more than once a week.
+- Depend on your preference.
+We recommend 1 Peel per week.
+Do NOT peel more than twice a week.

 Will My Face/Body Scale or Flake as Result of Glycolic Peel?